 Interrupts are an important part of any microcontroller system.
 When an external event or an internal function such as a Timer Module or an A/D converter requires microcontroller attention, their corresponding interrupt will enforce a temporary suspension of the main program allowing the microcontroller to direct attention to their respective needs.
-The device contains an external interrupt and several internal interrupts functions.
-The external interrupt is generated by the action of the external INT pin, while the internal interrupts are generated by various internal functions such as the TMs, Time Base, EEPROM and the A/D converter.
+The devices contain several external interrupts and internal interrupts functions.
+The external interrupts are generated by the action of the external INT0 \sim INT1 and $\overline{\rm INT}$ pin, while the internal interrupts are generated by various internal functions such as the TMs, Time Base, EEPROM and the A/D converter.